amruta-07/amruta-07/README.md

  I am CSE'23. my main interest lies in Web Development and DSA.
 I am always curious to learn something new.

-- 🔭 I’m currently working on Web Development Projects. ...
+- 🔭 I’m currently working on Web Development Projects.
-- 🌱 I’m currently learning Best Practices for DSA and CP...
+- 🌱 I’m currently learning Best Practices for DSA and CP.
-- 👯 I’m looking to collaborate on any web development Project...
+- 👯 I’m looking to collaborate on any web development Project.
-- 🤔 I’m looking for help with Internship...
+- 🤔 I’m looking for help with Internship.
-- 💬 Ask me about Java...
+- 💬 Ask me about Java.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amruta-misal-5a53341a8)...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amruta-misal-5a53341a8).
-- 😄 Pronouns: You can give one...
+- 😄 Pronouns: You can give one.
-- ⚡ Fun fact: I can work without music...
+- ⚡ Fun fact: I can work without music.
 -->
 Here are some ideas to get you started: